fl101/awardfares-blog/_posts/2023-04-28-new-programs-and-features.md

 ## Bonus: First-class Search With SAS EuroBonus

-we've improved the way we find [first-class availability with SAS EuroBonus](https://awardfares.com/search?..;c:first;z:eurobonus).
+We've improved the way we find [first-class availability with SAS EuroBonus](https://awardfares.com/search?..;c:first;z:eurobonus).
 Our algorithm now sources data from other frequent flyer programs to better estimate the number of available seats, when that information is not directly available from SAS.

-*Note: keep in mind that the estimated seats does not guarantee availability.*
+*Note: keep in mind that the estimation is informative and does not guarantee available seats.*

 <img src="/assets/img/new-programs-and-features-apr-2023/new-features-4.webp" alt="New First-class Search Using SAS EuroBonus Points." />